phunware/maas-dataex-ios-sdk/README.md

-Data Exchange SDK
+Data SDK
 =====

-The `Data Exchange SDK` enables publishers/app developers to earn PhunCoin and PhunToken by incorporating the SDK into their applications and engaging their users with the PhunWallet application.
+The `Data SDK` enables publishers/app developers to earn PhunCoin by incorporating the SDK into their applications and engaging their users with the PhunWallet application.

-In addition to contributing users to the data exchange - developers can also send app usage events for users - and earn PhunCoin and PhunToken when app activity is used by brands as audiences.
+In addition to contributing users to the data SDK - developers can also send app usage events for users - and earn PhunCoin when app activity is used by brands as audiences.